bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 To revoke Store API Credentials:
 1. Log into the store, using the store owner’s username/password.
-2. Select **Advanced Settings**.
-3. Select **API Accounts**.
-This will display the Store API Accounts page, shown below.
-4. In the Actions column at right, select the trash-can button next to the account you want to delete.
+2. Navigate to **Advanced Settings** > **API Accounts** and click the check box next to the account you want to delete.
+3. In the Actions column at right, click the trash can icon.

 ![#### Revoking API Credentials](//s3.amazonaws.com/user-content.stoplight.io/6012/1537388177603 "#### Revoking API Credentials")